Series-movers

 Series-helpmate in 13

-The most prevalent form of series-movers is the series-helpmate, in which Black makes the sequence of moves and aims for a position where White can mate in one.
-In the initial position of 152, Black’s pieces seem already well-placed for confining the king on b1, and if not for the obstructing pawn on f3, White would have Be4 mate available.
-Therefore Black proceeds to get rid of this pawn, a task that requires the rook, since a bishop would check upon capturing on f3.
-1.Bxh8 2.Bb2 3.Bc1 – these initial moves are designed to clear b2 for the king, without giving a rook check on the rank – 4.Kb2 5.Bb1 6.Ra3 7.Rxb3 8.Rxf3.
+In the initial position of 153, Black’s pieces seem already well-placed for confining the king on b1, and if not for the obstructing pawn on f3, White’s h1-bishop would be able to deliver mate straightaway.
+Hence Black proceeds to get rid of this pawn, a task that requires the rook, since a bishop would check on f3.
+1.Bxh8 2.Bb2 3.Bc1 – these starting moves are designed to clear b2 for the king, without giving a rook check on the rank – 4.Kb2 5.Bb1 6.Ra3 7.Rxb3 8.Rxf3.
 Now Black shuffles all four pieces back to their original places, 9.Ra3 10.Ra1 11.Ba2 12.Kb1 13.Bb2 for Be4.

 feenschach 1976